porzione/capistrano-ops/README.md

 # capistrano-ops

-Capistrano plugin to run some tasks on deploy servers: tail Rails logs, check user systemd services, execute remote shell commands and so on.
+Capistrano plugin to run some tasks on deploy servers: tail Rails logs, check user's systemd services, execute remote shell commands and so on.

 ## Installation